 - Moderate in calories – 58 calories.
 This amount is normal for such a sweet fruit.

 - Carbs and protein – In pear, there are 15.5 g of carbs and 0.4 g of protein.

 - Fiber – 3.1 g.
 The pears can be good for digestion because they have a normal amount of fibers, which are important for good digestion and bowel movements.
 Excess fibers will cause diarrhea.

 - High in sugar – 9.8 g.
-The pear is very sugary, and this is not good for the guinea pig.
-Such amount of sugar will put the cavy at risk of obesity, and will surely cause tummy aches
+The pear is very sugary.
+This is not good for the guinea pig.
+Such amount of sugar will put the cavy at risk of obesity, and will surely cause tummy aches.

 - Low in fat – 0.1 g.
 A low amount of fat is good news because the cardiovascular system will stay healthy.